-Robust and blind algorithms are very attractive because of their flexibility and reliability.
+The design of such algorithms attracts the attention of many researchers considering their satisfactory flexibility and reliability.
 In our opinion, this will require overcoming at least two difficulties.
 The first one is building a robust and secure synchronization mechanism, especially for spatial techniques.
 As mentioned before, the problem of desynchronization can be caused by both the causality problem during watermark insertion, and the attacks on the watermarked objects after insertion.
-Using certain robust aspects of the mesh to locate and index the watermarking primitives seems a good idea.
-Considering the example of watermarking semi-regular meshes, the wavelet coefficients of the coarsest-level mesh can be chosen as primitives and indexed by the lengths of their associated edges [18].
+Using certain robust aspects of the mesh to locate and index the watermarking primitives seems to be a good idea.
+For example, regarding the watermarking of a semi-regular mesh, we can consider the wavelet coefficients of the coarsest-level mesh as the primitives and index them by using the lengths of their associated edges [18].
 This ordering is experimentally very robust to geometric attacks and ensures a robust synchronization.
-Another advantage is that the causality problem is avoided: after we modify the norms of the wavelet coefficients to insert the watermark, their indices are not altered.
-One special difficulty in 3D mesh watermarking is that we often have to establish an ordering of the watermarking primitives according to their own properties.
-On the contrary, the locations and brightness (or color) of the pixels in an image are clearly separated, and even after a desynchronization attack, such as a rotation, it is not very difficult to recover the original order in a blind way.
+Another advantage is that the causality problem is avoided.
+After we have modified the norms of the wavelet coefficients to insert the watermark, their indices are not altered.
+One special difficulty in 3D mesh watermarking is that we often have to establish an ordering of the watermark carriers according to their own properties, which at the same time are the watermark primitives.
+On the contrary, the locations and brightness (or color) of the pixels in an image are clearly separated, and even after a desynchronization attack, such as a rotation, it seems not very difficult to recover the original order in a blind way.